humdrum-tools/humdrum-notation-plugin/index.md

 </script>
 ```

-Note that colorization of the Humdrum data in the above box is random
+The Humdrum script should be placed in the position where the
-since the highlighter thinks that the example is HTML code.
-Here is
+corresponding notation should appear.
+Here is the resulting display
-the resulting display for the above plugin code:
+for the above plugin code:

 {% include_relative short-example.txt %}